What general nutrition concerns are there in children with autism?

 Various nutritional deficiencies have been described in children with ASDs.
-These can result from a variety of reasons such as narrow food preferences or specific food/texture aversions.
-In a study of 53 children with ASD between the ages of 3 and 11 years, food selectivity was common – including a limited food repertoire and food refusal.
-Frequent nutrient deficiencies were observed in the diet of these children with ASDs and included fiber, vitamin D, vitamin E, and calcium.(1)
+These can be due to several reasons, such as limited food preferences or specific food/texture aversions.
+Food selectivity is common in children with ASD between the ages of 3 and 11 years, including picky eating and food refusal.

-If you suspect that a child with an ASD may have a problem with nutrition, the first step you should take is discussing concerns with the child’s physician.
-It may be necessary to fill out an extended dietary journal to help identify areas of potential deficiency or excess of nutrient intake.
-Based on history or diet journal, the physician may be able to determine if specific vitamin or mineral supplementation is needed.
+If you suspect that a child with an ASD may have a problem with nutrition, the first step is discussing concerns with the child’s pediatrician.
+It may be necessary to fill out an extended dietary journal to help identify areas of potential deficiency or excess nutrient intake.
+Based on history or dietary journal, your physician may be able to determine if specific vitamin or mineral supplementation is needed.

-- If the child has a limited number of foods he/she will eat, try some of the following basic steps:
+If your child has a limited number of foods he/she will eat or is a picky eater, try some of the following tips:

 - Introduce foods with a flavor or texture similar to a favorite food